Leander Paes: Early career (1991–1997)

 Paes first won titles at the Junior US Open and the Junior Wimbledon.
 He turned professional in 1991.
 He became number 1 in the world junior rankings.
 In 1992, he reached the quarter finals of the doubles event in the 1992 Barcelona Olympics with Ramesh Krishnan.

 At the 1996 Atlanta Olympics he beat Fernando Meligeni to win the bronze medal, the first Indian to win an individual medal since KD Jadhav won bronze at the 1952 Helsinki Olympics.
 Paes cited the match as one of his greatest performances, in part because his wrist was severely injured.
-He was awarded the highest sporting honor by the government of India, the Major Dhyan Chand Khel Ratna in 1996.
+He was awarded the highest sporting honor by the government of India, the Khel Ratna in 1996.

 His first successful year in the ATP circuit came in 1993, when he partnered with Sébastien Lareau to reach the US Open doubles semifinal.
 After a moderate season in 1994, he reached the quarter-finals of the 1995 Australian Open doubles with Kevin Ullyett.
 From 1996, he partnered with fellow Indian Mahesh Bhupathi.
 Their first year was not successful, especially in the Grand Slams, reaching the round of 32 only at Wimbledon.
 1997 proved to be a much better year for the team, reaching the US Open semifinals.
 Paes climbed the doubles ranking from no. 89 at the beginning of the year to no. 14 at year-end.
 That year he made his best singles performance in a Grand Slam, losing in the third round of the 1997 US Open to Cédric Pioline after beating Carlos Costa and Arnaud Boetsch.